• LA County Public Works Hotline: 844-347-3332 | US Army Corps of Engineers Call Center: 213-308-8305

 WHAT TO EXPECT WHEN REBUILDING

 The term “like-for-like” is defined by the Zoning Code.
-Like-for-like replacement structures must be the same size, in the same location, and for the same use as the previous structure.
-The like-for-like replacement structure may be approved with modifications if they do not increase the floor area, size, height, or building footprint by more than 10%.
-Like-for-like replacement structures can have a different internal floor plan, or be smaller than the damaged or destroyed structure, so long as they do not increase the building footprint by more than 10%.
+A like-for-like replacement structure must be the same size, in the same location, and for the same use as the previous structure.
+In the Palisades Fire affected area, a like-for-like replacement structure may be approved with modifications that do not increase the floor area, size, height, or building footprint by more than 10%.
+In the Eaton Fire affected area, a like-for-like replacement structure may be approved with modifications that do not increase the floor area, size, height, or building footprint by more than 10% or 200 square feet, whichever is greater.

 There is no definitive timeline for the rebuilding process.
 LA County Regional Planning generally requires applications for temporary housing and like-for-like rebuilds to be submitted within two years of the declaration of emergency being first declared.
 Extensions may be granted if additional time is necessary.
 However, once issued, a building permit will expire in 12 months if construction does not begin.